jeremie5/CJ-PHP-Client/README.md

 ## Response Handling
 Responses from API requests are returned as associative arrays containing status, message, and data (if available).

-## Note
-This class requires an external HttpClient class for making HTTP requests, which is not provided in this snippet.

 ## API Reference
 The CJDropshipping API documentation can be found at https://developers.cjdropshipping.cn/en/api/introduction.html